 Petronas Twin Towers and Nightly Fountain Show

 The Petronas Twin Towers are the world’s tallest twin structures, at 451.9 meters, or 88 stories.
 The towers are mostly occupied by multi-national corporations, however there’s a huge shopping mall, Suria KLCC below the towers, for tourists and locals alike.
-It has up-market glitzy shopping as well as a good health center (where we went for travel vaccinations) and a supermarket selling Marmite,
+It has up-market glitzy shopping as well as a good health centre (where we went for travel vaccinations) and a supermarket selling Marmite,

 If you’re not afraid of heights you can visit the towers, and even go as high at the 86th storey.
 The visit typically includes an interactive display of the towers along with crossing the sky bridge between the two.
 I would rather stay on the ground, thanks, a fear of heights and bridges plagues my travels.